How many of you know that what we believe about ourselves determines how we live our lives?

 Then, ask the Holy Spirit what the truth is, what does He think and listen carefully.

 Speak out this truth and don’t just do this once, it needs to be something that you repeat over and over.
 Look at yourself in a mirror and declare the truth.
 Do this as often as you need to and if you say it often enough you will start to really believe it and things will start to change.
-This new way of thinking needs to become your new soundtrack and at first it might seem totally alien to you because the lie was so deep rooted.
+This new way of thinking needs to become your new soundtrack and at first it might seem totally alien to you because the lie was so deeply rooted.
 But, when you believe how awesome you are and start seeing yourself the way God does, you are going to bless all those you come into contact with and impact the world around you.

 Roms 12:2 Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.